André Boullanger: Works

 Boulanger lived at a period when the jocose style of preaching, introduced by such men as Menot and Maillard, still lingered, and he made large use of the burlesque in his own preaching.
 It is indeed this habit of jesting that has preserved his name.
 Boileau refers to Boulanger when, speaking of trivial plays on words and witticisms, he writes:

-Father André's style of preaching may be judged from the following example.
-In one of his passages he thus compared the four first Doctors of the Latin Church to the kings of the four suits of cards: Saint Augustine to the King of Hearts, because of his large-heartedness; Saint Ambrose to the King of Clubs (trèfle, "clover"), on account of his flowery eloquence; Saint Jerome to the King of Spades (pique, "lance"), because of his biting style; Saint Gregory the Great to the King of Diamonds (carreau, in the sense of "foot-stool") on account of his lowliness of thought.
-However, according to the Catholic Encyclopedia, this exaggeration of speech was but one side, and that the least important one, of Father André's eloquence.
+The 1913 Catholic Encyclopedia describes André's style of preaching as eloquent but sometimes exaggerated.
 Tallemant des Réaux said: "He was a good member of his order and had a large following of all sorts of people; some came to laugh, others came because he moved them."
 The critic Guéret, who had head the facetious monk, represents him, in a dialogue of the dead, as saying in his own defence against his accuser Cardinal du Perron: "Joker as you take him to be, he has not always made those laugh who heard him; he has said truths which have sent bishops back into their dioceses.
 He has found the art of stinging while laughing."
 The Regent Anne of Austria and the Prince of Condé enjoyed his sermons.
 Boulanger was several times provincial of his order and much occupied in other ways; consequently he was not able to attend to the printing of his works.
 Many of his manuscripts entered the convent of Queen Margaret, but the following funeral oration for Marie of Lorraine was published: Oraison Funebre de Marie' de Lorraine, Abbesse de Chelles (Paris, 1627).